Probabilistic logic of quantum observations: Propositional quantum variables

 \subsection{Compatibility of propositional quantum variables}

-The theory of quantum mechanics tells us that it is possible to make two measurements simultaneously on a given state only if their observables are compatible.
-Moreover, it tells us that two observables are compatible if and only if they commute.
-We proceed now with the task of bringing the notion of compatibility to the realm of propositional quantum variables.
+The theory of quantum mechanics tells us that it is possible to measure simultaneously a finite number of observables $O_1,\dots,O_n$ if only if they are {\it compatible}, that is, $O_i$ and $O_j$ commute for every $i,j=1,\dots,n$ with $i \neq j$.